SixArm/sixarm-company-consulting-agreement/README.md

 # Consulting agreement

-This is a Consulting Agreement (“Agreement”) for a Consultant and Consultee to read, review, edit as desired, then sign.
+This is a Consulting Agreement (“Agreement”) for a Consultant and Consultee to read, review, edit as desired, then choose to sign.

+This kind of agreement may also be known as a General Consulting Agreement (GSA), Professional Services Agreement (PSA), or Master Services Agreement (MSA).

+Note: The purpose of this document is to have a free open source template that is easy to understand, easy to customize, and fair and balanced for everyone involved.
 Feedback is welcome.
 Improvements are welcome.

-Note: This kind of agreement may also be known as a General Consulting Agreement (GSA), Professional Services Agreement (PSA), or Master Services Agreement (MSA).

 ## 1. Introduction